casanet/casanet-server/README.md

 ## Credits
 * Logo and UX consulting [Ofek Avergil](https://il.linkedin.com/in/ofek-avergil-348260144).

-Shared with	 ❤️ 	 by kastnet.
+Shared with :heart: by kastnet.

 ---
 > The version 1 of the project placed in [here](https://github.com/casanet/casanet-server/tree/archive-v1), maintaining for security and fatal bugs fixes only.